jonthompson/surfactuator/README.md

 * GND (and GND for encoder/light)

 # Install
+* Install the arduino IDE and open the .ino sketch in the project.
+* PLug in your USB cable to you arduino
+* Select your board and port from the menu (nano/uno)
+* Upload code to your arduino - there's no required changes out of box.
+* Open serial monitor and you should see it running - it will post a status update every second.
+If serial isnt working check the baud rate (9600) and the port.

 # Usage
 To test without speed uncomment the "speedlimit=1" at the end of the loop - this will simulate "always at speed."